Website Design Best Practices

 An appealing design is the first thing a consumer notices on your website and can display your company’s value.
 To ensure that users can find the information or product they need, your design needs to be simple and clear but still attractive.
 Easy to use designs promote lead generation and return visitors.

 Search engine optimization helps your website appear in the top results of search engines like Google and Bing.
 To help potential site visitors find your site, try to appear on the first page of results for important keywords related to your site content.
-To rank for these keywords, include proper Meta tags, alt tags, headline tags, page titles, and other attributes that search engines use to rank pages like yours.
+To rank for these keywords, include proper Meta tags, alt tags, headline tags, page titles, and other SEO attributes that search engines use to rank pages like yours.

 Quality Images & Videos